brufinus/fluffy-umbrella/proposal.md

 Requesting data on John Doe...
 John Doe - Age: 28 Alive, Marital status: Single, Birth Date: January 1, 1990 Requesting data on Mary Jane...
-Mary Jane - Age: 30 Alive, Marital status: Married to Peter Parker, Birth Date: UNKNOWN
+Mary Jane - Age: 30 Alive, Marital status: Married to Peter Piper, Birth Date: January 1, 1988

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.